 Patio de Recibo

 This has been the entrance to the palace since the end of the 16th century.
-It has a trapezoidal floor plan, surrounded by porticoed galleries supported by 16 Tuscan columns and built on two floors.
-It is interesting to know that the windows are painted in the classic “Viana blue”.
+It has a trapezoidal plant floor, surrounded by porticoed galleries supported by 16 Tuscan columns and built on two floors.
+It is interesting to know that the windows are painted in the classic “Viana blue“.
 The access, from one of the corners, has no columns, thus allowing a better view from the square and giving access to the family’s carriages.
 In this way, we find attached the stables, usual in the manor houses.
 In the end, it is a reception courtyard for visitors, the anteroom to the palace.

 Patio de los gatos